Belgian Congo: Social inequality and racial discrimination

 A system of racial segregation and discrimination existed in the Belgian Congo.
 There was an "implicit apartheid".
 The colony had curfews for Congolese city-dwellers and similar racial restrictions were commonplace.
+The indigenous population in the cities could not leave their houses from 21:00 to 4:00.
 Léopoldville's system of racist curfews was particularly notable and was used as a blueprint in other European colonies, such as nearby French Equatorial Africa.